oystermo/RemoveNikud/README.md

-# Subtitle Edit Plugin for remove Niqqud in Hebrew
+# Subtitle Edit Plugin for removing Niqqud in Hebrew

 Compile the plugins for "Any CPU".